 [Journal Article] Seeing the forest for more than the trees: aesthetic and contextual malleability of preferences for climate change adaptation strategies.
 Ecology and Society, 25(4).
 Jeffery Jenkins, Brett Milligan, Yiwei Huang

 [Journal Article] 'Separate but Equal?'
 Understanding the Gender Differences in Urban Park Usage and its Implications to Gender Inclusive Design.
-Yiwei Huang and Claire Napawan (in review).
+Yiwei Huang and Claire Napawan (in press).

 [Journal Article] Landscape Planning and Design in the Century of the City.
 Landscape Architecture Journal.
 Vol. 2014-01, pp 112-119.
 Jack Ahern, Yiwei Huang